japila-books/spark-structured-streaming-internals/docs/spark-sql-streaming-ForeachSink.md

 == ForeachSink

-`ForeachSink` is a typed link:spark-sql-streaming-Sink.adoc[streaming sink] that passes rows (of the type `T`) to link:spark-sql-streaming-ForeachWriter.adoc[ForeachWriter] (one record at a time per partition).
+`ForeachSink` is a typed link:spark-sql-streaming-Sink.md[streaming sink] that passes rows (of the type `T`) to link:spark-sql-streaming-ForeachWriter.md[ForeachWriter] (one record at a time per partition).

-NOTE: `ForeachSink` is assigned a `ForeachWriter` when `DataStreamWriter` is link:spark-sql-streaming-DataStreamWriter.adoc#start[started].
+NOTE: `ForeachSink` is assigned a `ForeachWriter` when `DataStreamWriter` is link:spark-sql-streaming-DataStreamWriter.md#start[started].

-`ForeachSink` is used exclusively in link:spark-sql-streaming-DataStreamWriter.adoc#foreach[foreach] operator.
+`ForeachSink` is used exclusively in link:spark-sql-streaming-DataStreamWriter.md#foreach[foreach] operator.

 [source, scala]
 ----